aimee-annabelle/ML_pipelines_summative/README.md

 This project implements a complete machine learning pipeline for **Chest X-ray Pneumonia Detection**, distinguishing between normal and pneumonia cases in chest radiographs.
 The system features:

 - **Medical Image Classification**: Deep learning model trained to identify pneumonia in chest X-ray images
-- **End-to-End ML Pipeline**: From medical image preprocessing to model deployment in healthcare settings
+- **End-to-End ML Pipeline**: From medical image preprocessing to model deployment
-- **FastAPI Backend**: RESTful API for secure medical image upload and real-time pneumonia prediction
+- **FastAPI Backend**: RESTful API for medical image upload and real-time pneumonia prediction
-- **React Frontend**: User-friendly medical interface for healthcare professionals to upload X-rays and view diagnostic results
-- **Clinical-Grade Architecture**: Production-ready deployment with proper validation and medical data handling
+- **Production-Ready Architecture**: Clean, maintainable code with proper validation and data handling
-- **Comprehensive Testing**: Including flood testing for performance validation in high-throughput clinical environments

-**Medical Use Case**: This system assists healthcare professionals in rapid pneumonia screening, providing AI-powered diagnostic support for chest X-ray interpretation with high accuracy and reliability.
+**Medical Use Case**: This system assists healthcare professionals in rapid pneumonia screening, providing AI-powered diagnostic support for chest X-ray interpretation.

-The project showcases modern MLOps practices applied to medical imaging with a focus on scalability, maintainability, and clinical user experience.
+The project showcases modern MLOps practices applied to medical imaging with a focus on scalability and maintainability.

-## 🎥 Demo

-**YouTube Demo**: [Coming Soon - Demo will be uploaded here]

-## 🚀 Live Applications

-- **FastAPI Backend**: [Will be deployed and linked here]
-- **React Frontend**: [Will be deployed and linked here]

 ## 🛠️ Setup Instructions

 ### Prerequisites

 - Python 3.8+
-- Node.js 16+
 - Git

 ### Python + FastAPI Backend Setup